-The assessment of the need to prepare the MCS description was a bit different at programme-level.
-Interviewees had mixed opinions on the existence of the added value of this document.
-Most POs in Poland and Latvia assessed that this document is unnecessary.
-They highlighted that it mainly reflects and presents existing legislation and procedures and reflects systems already in use in the previous funding period, so it does not provide any added value in their work.
-It is only useful for auditors.
-Others considered that the MCS description is a useful document because it gathers all important information in one location as the main reference document for the management of the Grants.
-It is particularly useful for anyone new to the process, but not so much for more experienced staff.
+Interviewees had mixed views on the need and added value of preparing the MCS description at programme-level.
+Most POs in Poland and Latvia questioned the necessity of this document, which mainly presents legislation, procedures and systems, which were already in use in the previous funding period.
+However, the report was considered to be useful for auditors.
+Others considered that the MCS description is a useful document because it gathers all important information in one place, providing a main reference document for Grants' management, which is particularly useful for those new to the process, although less so for more experienced staff.

-In Greece and Latvia, the obligation to transpose the MCS into national legislation adds administrative burden.
-In Greece, including the programme-level MCS in the country-level document adds administrative burden.
-This is, of course, beyond the scope of the Regulations.
+In Greece, the obligation to transpose the MCS into national legislation adds administrative burden as does including the programme-level MCS in the country-level document.
+However, this is outside the scope of the Regulations.

-As regards programme-level MCS descriptions, according to many interviewees, a specific MCS description is not needed to ensure compliance with the requirements the MCS covers.
+As regards programme-level MCS descriptions, according to many interviewees, a specific MCS description is not needed to ensure compliance with MCS requirements the MCS covers.
 Programmes could use whatever measures are needed to ensure compliance, for instance detailed manuals, such as are drawn up anyway.